actonmass/actonmass.org/content/pages/tipscript.md

 title: The People's House - Rep Contact Scripts
 layout: default
 ---
-# Encourage your State Rep to Support the Campaign
+# Encourage your State Rep to Support our Amendments

-**Please call or email your State Rep to ask him/her to vote for the People's House Amendments.
-Or, thank them if they've already committed to do so.**
+**Please call or email your State Rep to ask them to vote for the People's House Amendments to the House Rules package, H.3930.**

 * To look up your State Rep, please <a href="https://malegislature.gov/Search/FindMyLegislator" target="_blank">click here</a>
-* To find out if your State Rep has already agreed to support the People's House Amendments, <a href="https://actonmass.org/the-campaign/" target="_blank">check under the map on this page</a>

-## Scripts for Calling your Rep
+## Script for Calling your Rep

-#### **1. Persuasion Script: For reps who have not yet committed to the People’s House Amendments**

 Hi, my name is (NAME) and I'm a resident of your district at (ADDRESS/NEIGHBORHOOD) in (CITY).